 In a nutshell

-I had the good fortune of being raised in a family full of creative people.
-From an early age, I loved making beautiful things any way I could.
-In 2006, I earned my BFA from the University of Wisconsin—Stevens Point in Art & Design with a minor in Dance, exhibiting and performing throughout my time there.
+Naomi had the good fortune of being raised in a family full of creative people, her earliest memories include making beautiful things any way she could.
+In 2006, she earned her BFA from the University of Wisconsin—Stevens Point in Art & Design with a minor in Dance, exhibiting and performing throughout her time there.

-After graduation, I moved to Vancouver, WA, where I danced for several years with local groups and exhibited numerous paintings while working professionally as a web designer.
-I moved to Duluth, MN, in 2010 and continued to pursue opportunities in performance and exhibition while working as a graphic designer.
-I performed in the Duluth Playhouse’s production of A Chorus Line in 2012, and in Dances on the Lakewalk in 2013-2018.
-In 2016, I had the opportunity to craft a solo exhibition through the Duluth Art Institute at the Depot, Pattern Conspiracy, which featured paintings, dances, fabric designs and costume designs.
+After graduation, she moved to Vancouver, WA, where she danced for several years with local groups and exhibited numerous paintings while working professionally as a web designer.
+She moved to Duluth, MN, in 2010 and continued to pursue opportunities in performance and exhibition while working as a graphic designer.
+She performed in the Duluth Playhouse’s production of A Chorus Line in 2012, and in Dances on the Lakewalk in 2013-2018 (choreographing for the show 2016-2018).
+In 2016, she had the opportunity to craft a solo exhibition through the Duluth Art Institute at the Depot, Pattern Conspiracy, which featured her paintings, dances, fabric designs and costume designs.